alperakcan/seyrusefer/README.md

 Controlling unit designed for adventure bikes.

-Controlling unit is a Bluetooth remote devices that lets you to operate various applications from handlebar without the need of touching the display.
+Controlling unit is a Bluetooth remote device that lets you to operate various applications from handlebar without the need of touching the display.

 # 1. build & flash